 The children take part in reading and writing activities every day.
-The Foundation Stage and Key Stage 1 teaching 'Phonics' on a daily basis.
+The Foundation Stage and Key Stage 1 teach 'Phonics' on a daily basis following the Letters and Sounds scheme of work.
+This provides taught skills, but these skills are drip fed continually during other lessons.
 Children write best when they are writing about real experiences.
 The children have the opportunity to write at least one extended piece each week.
-They also do grammar and spelling activities at least once a week.
+They also do grammar and spelling activities throughout the week.
 Children are encouraged to read four times a week to an adult and guided reading and individual reading takes place in school.
-Classes also share a book together.
-Daily phonics lessons provide targeted teaching of phonics, but it is drip fed throughput all lessons.
+We use Rising Stars and Big Cat reading schemes of work to teach and support all children in school, making reading real and purposeful.
+Children are exposed to print in its many forms, such as leaflets, recipes, posters, holiday brochures etc Classes also share a book together and are encouraged to share book talk and use book language in their writing.

 Science is taught each term as part of topic work following the National Curriculum.
 Children are encouraged to think about their own understanding of the world around them, to ask questions and to explore finding the answers to these questions through investigations.
 Investigative science is the core element of the science curriculum and at least fifty percent of science taught is practical investigation.
 Children are taught how to ask a question and then test this through a planned investigation which involves making a prediction, keeping it fair by changing the one variable they are testing for, using a range of equipment safely, to measure and record their results, draw conclusions from these and then present their results.